mlgranger540/words-of-a-fanboy/README.md

 ### Topics

-The third page will display as a series of collections of blog entries based on the key topics/areas I'll be writing about it - probably books/reading, tv shows/films, fanfic, writing.
+The third page will display as a series of collections of blog entries based on the key topics/areas I'll be writing about - probably books/reading, tv shows/films, fanfic, writing.

 ### Stats